kevfev/AutomanPy/README.md

 ```

-When the creating Automan object is initialized, if the server_addr is 'localhost' it will start a local AutoMan RPC server as a new process configured to listen on the provided port number.
+When the creating Automan object is being initialized, if the server_addr is 'localhost' it will start a local AutoMan RPC server as a new process, configured to listen on the provided port number.
 Future functionality will allow users to connect to remote RPC servers.
 We can now use the Automan object to submit tasks to the crowdsource back-end.
 Currently, only the `estimate` function of Automan is available.
 See example code for usage.

 ```
 >>> a = Automan(adapter, server_addr='localhost',port=50051)